nids2001/scirun.pages/index.md

 ### SCIRun 5.0

-SCIRun (www.scirun.org) is a problem solving environment developed by the NIH Center for Integrative Biomedical Computing at the University of Utah Scientific Computing and Imaging (SCI) Institute.
+[SCIRun](www.scirun.org) is a problem solving environment developed by the NIH Center for Integrative Biomedical Computing at the University of Utah Scientific Computing and Imaging (SCI) Institute.

 SCIRun 5 is a complete rewrite of the GUI front end and graphical components of SCIRun 4, including a more stable and efficient middle layer, with support for Python scripting.